- On April 3, 2022

 Many visitors of Amsterdam’s Red Light District fail to realise that this is a residential area like any other with many inhabitants that actually have day jobs.
 Keep this in mind when you’re wandering through the streets with your friends.
 The 15th century canal houses aren’t known for their quality sound isolation.

 Amsterdam’s streets or canals aren’t a public urinal.
 There are public urinals in the streets or simply walk into a bar if you really need go.
 You don’t really have an excuse.
-Besides, many tourists have died because of peeing in the canal whilst drunk.
+Besides, tourists have died because of peeing in the canal whilst drunk.
 They fall over the edge into the cold water and can’t get out.
-Let that be a warning and just use the available restrooms.
+Just use the available restrooms.

-There is this super cool new public toilet in Amsterdam central which you can use.
+There is this super cool new public toilet in Amsterdam central.
 It’s called Sexy Loo and it’s located on the main street in the Red Light District.
 The toilets are designed as window brothels and it seems like someone is trying to seduce you inside.
 Click on the link for more details.

 9 | Don’t Light Up A Joint Below Open Windows